MatthewGerber/raspberry-py/docs/index.md

    poetry env use 3.11
    poetry install
    ```
    From here, you can push back to your fork and submit a pull request to the original if desired.

-# CAD Parts and 3D Printing
-I have designed a range of parts for integration with the Raspberry Pi.
-See [here](cad-parts.md).

 # Releasing
 1. Bump to release and tag: